Tennessee Group Health Insurance & Employee Benefits Plans

 The Qualified Small Employer Health Reimbursement Arrangement (QSEHRA) is another option for your business.
 Employers contribute a set amount of money to assist workers in obtaining individual, qualified plans.

-Some businesses choose self-funded health insurance as a means of lowering costs and improving cash flow.
+Some businesses choose self-funded health protection as a means of lowering costs and improving cash flow.
 In this scenario, the company pays directly for medical expenses the workers incur.
 Employees present medical bills or prescriptions to their employer, which pays them.
 The risk of a few large claims makes this a less-popular choice for small companies than for large ones.

 Finally, Associate Health Plans (AHPs) are also considered risky for small businesses, but with less exposure than self-funding.
-An AHP is formed when a group of smaller firms within an industry or location band together to purchase a larger group health plan.
+An AHP is formed when a team of smaller firms within an industry or location band together to purchase a larger group health plan.

 • health coverage